geekloper/picsum/README.md

 # Picsum

-Picsum is simple gem for downloading random images.
+Picsum is simple gem for downloading random pictures.
 This gem is build on top of https://picsum.photos/

 ## Installation